freage/java-2D-games/README.md

 *A GUI with simple 2D games.
 Scroll down for screenshots!*

-This is originally from a course assignment in an OOP course, back in my first year of university.
+This is originally from an assignment in an OOP course, back in my first year of university.
 The project has since grown and been altered.
 I have added additional games, but kept some of the ideas (MVC-pattern with Model inheritance to reuse code) from the course lab assignment.

 Background
 -----------